 QuestDiagnostics is another nationwide lab that offers COVID tests for travel.
 The lab does active infection swab tests, antibody blood tests, and COVID-19 + flu tests.

 You’ll have to talk to your doctor to see if you’re eligible for the PCR test.
 If you are, you can choose between an in-person test or an at-home testing kit.

-The in-person test costs $119, and you can take it at any of the 2,200 QuestLab locations across the country.
-You can see a complete list of locations here.
+The in-person test costs $119, and you can take it at any of the 2,200 QuestLab locations across the country (you can find a list here).
 The in-person tests aren’t available in Alaska, Arizona, Hawaii, or Oklahoma.
-The at-home nasal swab kit costs $129.
-Quest Labs will FedEx the kit to you, along with a prepaid overnight label.
+The at-home nasal swab kit costs $129, and Quest Labs will FedEx the kit to you, along with a prepaid overnight label.
 A $9.30 physician fee applies to both tests.

-There are Urgent Care centers across the United States offering COVID-19 testing for American travelers.
+There are urgent care centers across the United States offering COVID-19 testing for American travelers.
 Some provide fit-to-fly certificates, while others do not.
-You can look up Urgent Care in your city and check out the clinic’s website for more details about PCR tests for travel.
+You can look up ‘urgent care’ in your city and check out the clinic’s website for more details about PCR tests for travel.

 Keep in mind that most urgent care centers and hospitals are preoccupied with helping people with COVID-19 symptoms, so this is one of the last options we recommend.
-There are more convenient ways of getting a coronavirus test for travel, such as the options above.
+There are more convenient ways of getting a coronavirus test for travel purposes, such as the companies above.

 Results turnaround time